zoltraks/getdown/README.md

 Get Down
 ========

-Simple gateway for fetching HTML sites in stripped text format.
+PHP gateway for fetching HTML sites in stripped text format.

 Allows to get just plain text from website.